Let us first, gentle readers, make sure we understand the definitions:

 As regular readers know, I’ve been writing about the push to declare math—actually, pretty much everything, racist for years now.
 To see those previous articles, merely enter “math” in the SMM homepage search bar.

 Declaring everything and everyone racist takes work, but no actual intelligence.
 Racism, after all, is an attitude or system of belief, the product of electric current racing through the human brain.
 Apart from those neural impulses, racism does not, cannot, exist.
-The demand, in self-imagined elite circles, for racism far exceeds the demand, so they are, in increasing numbers, inventing it.
+The demand, in self-imagined elite circles, for racism far exceeds the supply, so they are, in increasing numbers, inventing it.
 Fortunately, most such inventions are eventually revealed as, well, inventions, but even as supply dwindles, demand continues to skyrocket.

 Yet we are now confronted by the misfiring neurons of those who claim math is racist, science is racist, viruses are racist, a fictional female Indian on butter products is racist, Uncle Ben—a fictional black fellow on rice packages–is racist, even highways and bridges are racist.
 I’m tempted to check my underwear drawer for racism, but hesitate in fear of what I might find and what I might have to do to expunge it.